kmehltretter82/frama-c-linux/INSTALL.md

     opam install frama-c

-For older `opam` versions, you have to install it separately and call it explicitely with the following commands, before installing Frama-C as above.
+For older `opam` versions, you have to install it separately and call it explicitly with the following commands, before installing Frama-C as above.
 Again, installing the external dependencies requires administrative rights.